paezha/Accessibility-Food-Banks-Hamilton/README.md

 a facility is no longer considered accessible.
 Moreover, the weights are standardized for the balanced floating catchment area approach.

-Figure shows the results of conducting sensitivity analysis of the system-wide accessibility as we vary the threshold (considering the situation before the pandemic).
+Figure shows the results of conducting a sensitivity analysis of the system-wide accessibility as we vary the threshold (considering the situation before the pandemic).
 There is a clear pattern whereby more strict values of